What's Included in the Price

 - Public liability insurance and workers compensation (non-negotiable for roof work)

-- A written quote that itemises: pressure wash, repairs, primer, topcoats, paint brand, and what is excluded
+- A written quote itemising: pressure wash, rust treatment or tile repairs, primer, topcoats, paint brand and product name, and what is excluded

 How We Calculate

-Estimates are based on current licensed Painter rates in the Brisbane metro area, adjusted for roof type and property age.
+Estimates are based on current licensed Painter rates in the Brisbane metro area, adjusted for roof type, property age, and coating system.
 All prices include GST.
 Figures cover standard residential roof painting and restoration.
 Structural roof repairs, full re-roofing, and solar panel removal are excluded.